gregtatum/gl-shader-config/README.md

 	  ..
 	}

-Additionally the following functions will be added to the processed config object:
+Additionally the following functions will be added to the mapped config object:

 	shaderConfig = {
 	    ...
 	  , bind     : function() {}  // bind the shader config
 	  , unbind   : function() {}  // unbind the shader config
 	  , draw     : function() {}  // draw the shader
-	  , drawBind : function() {}  // convenience function to bind, draw, unbind
+	  , bindDraw : function() {}  // convenience function to bind, draw, unbind
 	}

 ### config.elements